CollinOS/crypto-dashboard/README.md

 ## Where my head is at (update at end of each session?)

 Next steps are:
+- custom loading states for each thing that needs to load could be cool? kind of tedious though for a side thing
 - Have a card appear on click of each coin to add trades for that coin and store in trades table (next priority + brainstorming)
 - break up CoinList into header and row components (low priority)
 - fix favorite.image from coin.id pages (low priority)